sstadick/gzp/README.md

   <a href="https://crates.io/crates/gzp"><img src="https://img.shields.io/crates/v/gzp.svg?colorB=319e8c" alt="Version info"></a><br>
 </p>

-Multithreaded gzip encoding.
+Multithreaded encoding.

 ## Why?

 This crate provides a near drop in replacement for `Write` that has will compress chunks of data in parallel and write to an underlying writer in the same order that the bytes were handed to the writer.
-This allows for much faster compression of Gzip data.
+This allows for much faster compression of data.

 ### Supported Encodings: